 The statements in para 6.8.12 are unclear.
 Further information is required from EDF Energy as to the assumption made in the first scenario with respect to the vehicle emissions factors to be included in this model scenario (i.e. choice of year prior to 2024 to make this a conservative scenario).
-In addition,
+In addition, confirmation of the year of pollutant backgrounds to be used in the second scenario is required.

-- confirmation of the year of pollutant backgrounds to be used in the second scenario is required. - 173.
-As an added layer of conservatism, the use of Highways England's Interim Advice Note (IAN) 170/12v31 guidance (Highways England, 2013, Updated air quality advice on the assessment of future NOx and NO2 projections for users of DMRB Volume 11, Section 3, Part 1 Air Quality) should be considered as part of the EIA assessment.
+- Advice Note (IAN) 170/12v31 guidance (Highways England, 2013, Updated air quality advice on the assessment of future NOx and NO2 projections for users of DMRB Volume 11, Section 3, Part 1 Air Quality) should be considered as part of the EIA assessment.
 The IAN which provides a methodology to uplift future projections of NO2, given that real world improvements in NO2 have not been realised near to roads, as had been expected.
 This is mainly attributed to an increased proportion of diesel vehicles and the disparity between laboratory and real-world emissions testing.
-Future versions of Defra's emission factors toolkit (EFT) are expected to address this disparity as real driving emissions testing is increased. - 174.
+Future versions of Defra's emission factors toolkit (EFT) are expected to address this disparity as real driving emissions testing is increased. - 173.
 The EIA should include predicted cumulative concentrations of the respective air pollutants at the relevant sensitive receptors and designated sites, without and with the proposed development in operation.
 These values should include background levels, vehicle emissions contributions, and process contributions from combustion plant and other committed development, with a comparison versus the respective pollutant limit values.
-The significance of any changes to local air pollutant levels as a result of the proposed development should be reported in accordance with EIA Directive requirements incorporating professional judgement where necessary. - 175.
-As stated in the Stage 2 consultation document, pollutants to be addressed include, but may not be limited to, NOx, NO2, PM10, and PM2.5 with respect to vehicle emissions, with the addition of SO2 and CO from operational combustion plant.
-Furthermore, nutrient enrichment of sensitive habitats within designated ecological sites (e.g. nitrogen deposition) should be considered in relation to both vehicle and operational plant emissions. - 176.
-The EIA shall detail the atmospheric concentration of the set pollutants in the Local Air Quality Management Regime namely; carbon monoxide; nitrogen dioxide; benzene; Lead; sulphur dioxide; and particulate matter (PM10 and PM2.5) which arise from site related Combustion Processes including stand-by equipment.
+The significance of any changes to local air pollutant levels as a result of the proposed development should be reported in accordance with EIA Directive requirements incorporating professional judgement where necessary. - 174.
+As stated in the Stage 2 consultation document, pollutants to be addressed include, but may not be limited to, NO_x, NO2, PM10, and PM{2.5} with respect to vehicle emissions, with the addition of SO2 and CO from operational combustion plant.
+Furthermore, nutrient enrichment of sensitive habitats within designated ecological sites (e.g. nitrogen deposition) should be considered in relation to both vehicle and operational plant emissions. - 175.
+The EIA shall detail the atmospheric concentration of the set pollutants in the Local Air Quality Management Regime namely; carbon monoxide; nitrogen dioxide; benzene; Lead; sulphur dioxide; and particulate matter (PM10 and PM{2.5}) which arise from site related Combustion Processes including stand-by equipment.
 These pollutants shall be predicted at the nearest relevant receptor locations.
 The predicted concentrations for each receptor shall be formatted for comparison with the Air Quality Objectives in the Air Quality Standards Regulations 2010 for Local Air Quality Management in England.
-(Note: for these purposes Sizewell Beach must be included as a relevant receptor location for pollutants objectives with averaging times of 15 minutes and 1 hour.)
+(Note: for these purposes Sizewell Beach must be included as a relevant receptor location for pollutants objectives with averaging times of 15 minutes and 1 hour.) - 176.
+The atmospheric concentration of the above listed pollutants resulting from any combined emissions arising from Sizewell A, B and C shall be predicted at the nearest relevant receptor locations (this should include emissions from standby equipment).
+The predicted concentrations for each receptor shall be formatted for comparison with the Air Quality Objectives in the Air Quality Standards Regulations 2010 for Local Air Quality Management in England.
+(Note: for these purposes